Credit default swap: Overview

-CDS data can be used by financial professionals, regulators, and the media to monitor how the market views credit risk of any entity on which a CDS is available, which can be compared to that provided by the Credit Rating Agencies.

-Most CDSs are documented using standard forms drafted by the International Swaps and Derivatives Association (ISDA), although there are many variants.
-In addition to the basic, single-name swaps, there are basket default swaps (BDSs), index CDSs, funded CDSs (also called credit-linked notes), as well as loan-only credit default swaps (LCDS).
-In addition to corporations and governments, the reference entity can include a special purpose vehicle issuing asset-backed securities.

-Some claim that derivatives such as CDS are potentially dangerous in that they combine priority in bankruptcy with a lack of transparency.
-A CDS can be unsecured (without collateral) and be at higher risk for a default.

 Description

+A "credit default swap" (CDS) is a credit derivative contract between two counterparties.
+The buyer makes periodic payments to the seller, and in return receives a payoff if an underlying financial instrument defaults or experiences a similar credit event.

-A CDS is linked to a "reference entity" or "reference obligor", usually a corporation or government.
+The CDS may refer to a specified loan or bond obligation of a "reference entity", usually a corporation or government.
 The reference entity is not a party to the contract.
 The buyer makes regular premium payments to the seller, the premium amounts constituting the "spread" charged in basis points by the seller to insure against a credit event.
 If the reference entity defaults, the protection seller pays the buyer the par value of the bond in exchange for physical delivery of the bond, although settlement may also be by cash or auction.

 A default is often referred to as a "credit event" and includes such events as failure to pay, restructuring and bankruptcy, or even a drop in the borrower's credit rating.
 CDS contracts on sovereign obligations also usually include as credit events repudiation, moratorium, and acceleration.
 Most CDSs are in the $10–$20 million range with maturities between one and 10 years.
 Five years is the most typical maturity.